 6 practical tips for better Salesforce tests

-1. Isolation: run your tests with
+1. Isolate your tests by using

 false, you’ll ensure your tests won’t be affected by data changing within your org.
 This has only recently become the default for Salesforce tests, but it’s still good practice to call it out so anyone else reading your test will know the constraints applied.